Political slogans against the Islamic Republic of Iran

-The political slogans against the Islamic Republic of Iran are a series of slogans and expressions used by the Iranian public to voice opposition to the Islamic regime and its government.
+Political slogans against the Islamic Republic of Iran are used by the Iranian public to voice opposition to the Islamic Republic and its government.
 These slogans have developed over the years as a response to widespread discontent with the country's socio-political environment.
-Many Iranians say that the 1979 revolution, which overthrew the Shah's monarchy, initially promised democracy and freedom, but resulted in the establishment of a theocratic regime under the leadership of Ayatollah Khomeini.
+Many Iranians say that the 1979 revolution, which overthrew the Pahlavi monarchy, initially promised democracy and freedom, but resulted in the establishment of a theocratic regime under the leadership of Ruhollah Khomeini.
 Over time, these political slogans have become a significant tool for expressing dissent, reflecting the aspirations of millions seeking freedom, justice, and systemic change in Iran.

 Background

 The Islamic Revolution of 1979, which overthrew the Shah's monarchy, initially promised the creation of a more democratic and just society, with elements of freedom and social reform.
 Many groups, including secular forces, leftists, and intellectuals, participated in the revolution, hoping for political change, greater freedom, and an end to the oppressive monarchy.
-However, once the revolution succeeded and Ayatollah Khomeini and the clerics consolidated power, the promise of democracy was overtaken by the establishment of a theocratic regime.
+However, once the revolution succeeded and Ruhollah Khomeini and the clerics consolidated power, the promise of democracy was overtaken by the establishment of a theocratic regime.

 Under Khomeini, the political structure shifted to a system based on Sharia law and the concept of "Velayat-e Faqih" (Guardianship of the Islamic Jurist) was introduced, giving absolute power to the clergy.
 The regime curtailed political freedoms, suppressed opposition, and imposed harsh policies that led to the exile, imprisonment, or execution of many of the revolution's former allies, including secular and left-wing groups.

 By the early 1980s, many who had participated in the revolution began to feel betrayed by the regime's increasing repression.
-Political groups, students, and intellectuals advocating or democracy and civil rights began organizing protests.
+Political groups, students, and intellectuals advocating for democracy and civil rights began organizing protests.